ADVANTICS/documentation/products/adm-pc-bi25/docs/7_Firmware_Overview.md

 * Input: A DC voltage source is connected to **the side A of the** BI25.
 * Intermediate Stage: The Output (Side B) is connected to a non isolated DC/DC converter which provides the output current limiting and voltage control range.
 An ADM-PC-BP25 may be used for this.The output of the non-isolated DC-DC is connected to the load.

-!!! note "Startup Condition"
-To ensure safe operation and protect the controller, a startup condition is implemented.
-The voltage following mode will only be enabled when the input DC voltage to the BI25 is **above 500V**.
-This acts as a protective measure to prevent the controller from starting under potentially unsafe low-voltage conditions.

 !!! warning
     Please take care to not operate the module close to the temperature limits, as it will reduce the lifetime of the unit.

 ## **4.2.2.
 Control Modes**

-The BI25 module is operated in ‘Voltage-Following’ mode.
-In ‘Voltage-Following’ the BI25 will provide the same voltage on side B as it sees on side A. In this mode it will also compensate for the voltage drop across the isolation transformer.
-Side B will appear as a low impedance voltage source.
+The Bi25 module is operated in PWM Mode at 300 kHz.
+In this mode, BI25 will provide the same voltage on Side B as it sees on Side A. As the load current increases, there may be up to 20 V voltage drop between the two sides of the converter.
+An additional operating mode, Voltage-Follower Mode, is under development and not yet ready to be used by customers, to support compensating the voltage drops at higher loads.

 ## **4.2.3.
 Operational Ranges**